SteveLauC/Notes/programming-language/Rust/crust-of-rust/Live-coding_a_linked_hash_map_in_Rust.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-05-18%2019-43-48.png)

-   A hashmap consists of an array of `Bucket`, each `Bucket` is a list of key-value pairs.
+   A hashmap consists of an array of `Bucket`s, each `Bucket` is a list of key-value pairs.